 Contacting a Ft Lauderdale Expungement Lawyer

-If you are looking for a lawyer for any record sealing or expungement related case, please contact one our Ft Lauderdale expungement lawyers at Leifert & Leifert immediately for a free consultation.
+If you are looking for a lawyer for any record sealing or expungement-related case, please contact one of our Ft Lauderdale expungement lawyers at Leifert & Leifert immediately for a free consultation.

 As former Prosecutors in both Broward County and Palm Beach County, the Ft Lauderdale expungement attorneys at Leifert & Leifert have the experience needed to effectively represent individuals looking to seal or expunge their records in Florida.
 Please contact us to schedule a consultation to discuss how we can protect your record.

 If you would like to learn more about this wonderful legal remedy, call us and we will be happy to give you additional information.

 It gives us great pleasure to clear an individual’s record in order to restore one’s reputation, improve employment prospects and contribute to one’s overall well-being.